 This example shows how to use the cross-correlation sequence to detect the time delay in a noise-corrupted sequence.
 The output sequence is a delayed version of the input sequence with additive white Gaussian noise.
 Create two sequences.
 One sequence is a delayed version of the other.
 The delay is 3 samples.
-Add an N(0,0.32) white noise sequence to the delayed signal.
+Add white noise to the delayed signal.
 Use the sample cross-correlation sequence to detect the lag.

 Create and plot the signals.
 Set the random number generator to the default settings for reproducible results.

 rng default x = triang(20); y = [zeros(3,1);x]+0.3*randn(length(x)+3,1); subplot(2,1,1) stem(x,'filled') axis([0 22 -1 2]) title('Input Sequence') subplot(2,1,2) stem(y,'filled') axis([0 22 -1 2]) title('Output Sequence')

 Obtain the sample cross-correlation sequence and use the maximum absolute value to estimate the lag.
 Plot the sample cross-correlation sequence.

 [xc,lags] = xcorr(y,x); [~,I] = max(abs(xc)); figure stem(lags,xc,'filled') legend(sprintf('Maximum at lag %d',lags(I))) title('Sample Cross-Correlation Sequence')

 The maximum cross correlation sequence value occurs at lag 3 as expected.